By Dr. Jane van Dis, OB-GYN and Maven Medical Director

 - Provide flexibility if school closure affects your employees who are parents, or child care options may become limited.

 - Make contingency plans if quarantine or isolation for portions of the workforce becomes necessary.

 The bottom line

 Dr. Jane van Dis is Maven’s Medical Director, a board-certified OB-GYN, and a frequent writer and speaker about gender equity in medicine.
-On our blog, Dr. van Dis shares insights on improving outcomes during pregnancy and beyond, as well as the latest clinical guidance in women’s and family health.
 Follow her @JanevanDis.